YLiu-101/FutureMakers2022/README.md

 ### Day 9

 Today I learned some basic loss functions, such as the CCD and SCD.
 Not too much, but I did notice that the KDL is really bad in the model I ran in my code.
 I'll take a deeper look at the reason for this.
 I've also never heard of KDL before...

+### Day 10

+Today we learned more about activation functions, and now I'm beginning to understand the reason for choosing RELU.
+It causes NN to learn much faster, though it has a couple problems. which can be fixed through a variety of other ones, including Leaky and Elu